 - You may find that the class times you have chosen might not be available by the time you can enroll, so be sure to check if the lectures/labs/discussions you want are full before your enrollment period and adjust your schedule accordingly.

 - While many classes do have a waitlist, there is not a guarantee you will get in to the class from the waitlist.
 Be prepared to enroll in a time that might be your second or third choice–such as an 8:00 a.m. lecture or late afternoon lab.

-- While the scheduling system may allow you to enroll in a time conflict, in general you should avoid schedules with time conflicts.
+- While the scheduling system may allow you to enroll in a class with a time conflict with another class in your schedule, in general, you should avoid schedules with time conflicts.
 Some classes use lab or discussion times for midterm exams.
 Conflicting lecture times means you will likely have conflicting final exam times.
-Instructors are not required to make alternate exam arrangements for a scheduling time conflicts.
+Instructors are not required to make alternate exam arrangements for time conflicts.
 Also, check the final exam schedule to make sure you will not have a conflict.
-You can find the final exam times for you intended classes here.
+You can find the final exam times for your intended classes here.

 - If you are having technical issues with access to CalCentral, you should submit a help request by emailing SIShelp@berkeley.edu, explaining your issues as clearly as possible and noting any error messages you may have received.
 While your ESS Adviser can also try to troubleshoot, your best bet is to submit a ticket.

 If you receive an error message when you try to enroll it will likely be for the following reasons: